kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 `ResourceSlice`s) before the first scheduling cycle.
 The behavior contract is:

-- **Recovery**: for each bound claim on a device whose slice declares `sharingAffinity`, the scheduler re-derives the claim's key map and records it as the device's `LockedAffinity`.
-Because CEL is sandboxed and side-effect-free, re-extraction is deterministic and idempotent — no new API calls are required.
+- **Recovery**: for each bound claim on a device whose pool declares `sharingAffinity` (looked up via the pool's metadata slice), the scheduler re-derives the claim's key map and records it as the device's `LockedAffinity`.
+No new API calls are required.
 - **Conservative fallback on ambiguity**: if extraction fails, yields no keys, or yields inconsistent values across claims sharing the device (which by construction should not happen, but may arise from historical